jax-ml/jax/docs/201/shard-map.md

 y = f_shmapped(x)
 ```

-Computes the same values, evaluating applications of `f` to the same argument
+computes the same values, evaluating applications of `f` to the same argument
 values, as this reference function:

 ```python